hsigeman/findZX/README.md

 ## Basic usage - Example using a test dataset <a name="test"></a>

-Next, we will use the findZX pipeline to analyse a small test dataset.
+In this section we will analyse a small test dataset using findZX.
 This is (a) to make sure that all programs are correctly installed, but also (b) to show how to use the program.

+FindZX is a pipeline based on [snakemake](https://snakemake.readthedocs.io/en/stable/), where each analysis step is written as a separate "rule".
+By specifying what input data we want to use, and what "rules" we want to run, snakemake will automatically create the desired output.

 ### Data

-With the test dataset, we will identify sex-linked regions in the [mantled howler monkey](https://en.wikipedia.org/wiki/Mantled_howler), using small subsets of the following files (all located in ./test/Example):
+We will identify sex-linked regions in the [mantled howler monkey](https://en.wikipedia.org/wiki/Mantled_howler) using small subsets of the following files (all located in ./test/Example):

 - WGS reads from 2 female ([SRR9655168](https://www.ncbi.nlm.nih.gov/sra/SRR9655168), [SRR9655169](https://www.ncbi.nlm.nih.gov/sra/SRR9655169)) and 2 male ([SRR9655170](https://www.ncbi.nlm.nih.gov/sra/SRR9655170), [SRR9655171](https://www.ncbi.nlm.nih.gov/sra/SRR9655171)) mantled howler monkeys
 - [Mantled howler monkey reference genome](https://www.ncbi.nlm.nih.gov/assembly/GCA_004027835.1/) (AloPal_v1_subset.fasta)